grzesiek-galezowski/atma-filesystem/README.md

 **This page is under construction.
 Please bear with me**

+I strongly believe there are use cases for a path API based on strong types representing each specific path variation as I have myself been in a situation where such API would come in handy.

 # Principles

-## Strong typing
+## Strong type safety

 When a path is just a string, there is no distinction between absolute paths or relative paths, between paths pointing to files and paths pointing to directories.
 This is very error-prone when using APIs like: `void SaveConfigIn(string path)` because it is not clear whether we need to specify only a directory path (and a default file name will be used) or a path with file name.
 This allows passing invalid input undetected.

-I strongly believe there are use cases for a path API based on strong types representing each specific path variation as I have myself been in a situation where such API would come in handy.
+### A type per path variant

+On the other hand, Atma Filesystem clearly distinguishes between path variants, like absolute vs. relative or path to file vs. path to directory.
+It does so using a separate type for each of the variants and these types are incompatible with each other.
+So, if a method signature is: `void SaveConfigIn(AbsoluteDirectoryPath path)`, then we cannot pass a file path or a relative path of any sort.
+Of course, we can convert one type to another

+### Only valid conversion allowed

+Whereas .NET `Path` class lets us operate on any arbitrary strings, allowing invocations like `Path.Combine("C:\", "C:\)` to compile, Atma Filesystem types allow only conversions that are guaranteed to produce valid output.
+For example, when you have an `AbsolutePathWithFileName`, you can get its root path by invoking a `Root()` method.
+On the other hand, a `RelativePathWithFileName` does not have this method at all.

+There are times when we are not sure whether a method will succeed, for example we have an absolute directory path like this: `C:\Dir\` and we can obtain its parent directory, which would give us `C:\`, which is still an absolute directory path.
+On the other hand, when we have an absolute directory path consisting only from `C:\`, getting its directory is an invalid operation.
+In such cases, Atma Filesystem methods return a `Maybe<AbsoluteDirectoryPath>`, which either has a value or does not have it, depending on the request for parent directory making sense or not.

+### Early checking

 ### only valid methods, maybe etc., create only valid types - early checking